-So, till now you have got the basic understanding about Vue JS.
+So, till now you have got a basic understanding of Vue JS.
 Now, let’s get an idea that for how long it has been in the market and which versions are there.
-Evan, started working on this prototype around in the year 2012 And the first version released in February 2014.
+Evan started working on this prototype around the year 2012, And the first version was released in February 2014.

-Evan You announced the release of Vue 2.0 in April 2016.
+Evan, You announced the release of Vue 2.0 in April 2016.
 And it was released in October 2016.
-This release has the attractive feature in it, that is Virtual DOM.
+This release has an attractive feature in it, which is Virtual DOM.
 It makes rendering speed fast and memory consumption low.
 You can precompile your template and ship your app runtime.

-In the same month, next version was announced.
-It has many new features such as better typescript integration, better error handling and much more.
+In the same month, the next version was announced.
+It has many new features such as better typescript integration, better error handling, and much more.

 Vue 3.0 is the latest version of Vue JS.
-And it has no ejecting need, ready to ship to all modern browser, accompanying GUI etc.
+And it has no ejecting need, ready to ship to all modern browsers, accompanying GUI, etc.

 Easy to understand and code

 There is no such ‘right’ way to structure your app.
 You can write the way it suits you.
 Moreover, you can run your app quickly on the modern browser without having to worry about any browser support.

 Now, let me make it more interesting by letting you know who actually is successfully using Vue in the real scenario.